yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/9 - Spring Boot.md

 [[1 - Package and Integration Testing#Testing `@SpringBootConfiguration`|Example]]

+%% Addition from Udemy Practise exams %%
+# Default Error Handling

+Spring Boot has built-in error handling through the `BasicErrorController` which is a part of the Spring Boot Actuator.
+By default, when an error occurs, Spring Boot provides a default error page with a generic message and status code.

+%% addition end %%
 # How can I get started with Spring Boot?

 You can use the web-based tool **Spring Initializr** that simplifies the setup and creation of new Spring Boot projects.
 It provides a user-friendly interface that allows developers to quickly generate a new Spring Boot application with preconfigured dependencies, project structure, and build files (Maven or Gradle).